E-bike : a motor-assisted bicycle

 The total energy content (in Wh) of the battery is the product of the voltage and the specified number of Ampere-Hour (Ah) of the battery (electrical power is measured in Watts, which is the Amps multiplied by the Volts).
 E-bikes have the few hundred Wh, in "normal" mode of use, under average conditions, this results in a range of about 12 km per 100 Wh.
 Unfortunately batteries often lose efficiency in cold weather conditions, so in winter the range of an E-bike can be halved, strong headwinds can also be a extra load too.

 The battery packs are available in a combination of cells, usually providing 24 or 36 volts of electricity.
-Of course, the battery selected is related to the choice of motor used ; in general, there has been a shift toward higher voltages over the years
+Of course, the battery selected is related to the choice of motor used ; in general, there has been a shift toward higher voltages over the years.
+New and high grade E-bikes will have 48V nowadays.

 The LCO type of battery is not used in E-bikes ; it is mainly found in mobile phones and laptop computers, it is fairly expensive and is temperature sensitive.